-Vitamin D is an important nutrient for human health, but did you know that it's just as important for your pet birds?
 Just like humans, birds need vitamin D for strong bones and a healthy immune system.
 However, vitamin D deficiency is a common health problem in pet birds.

 Reasons for Vitamin D Deficiency in Birds:

-There are two main reasons for vitamin D deficiency in pet birds: lack of exposure to sunlight and a poor diet.
-Birds that are kept indoors with limited exposure to sunlight are at a higher risk for vitamin D deficiency.
-A lack of exposure to sunlight, as vitamin D is produced in the skin when exposed to sunlight.
-Sunlight is the best source of vitamin D. Birds that are fed a diet of mostly seeds are also at a higher risk for vitamin D deficiency.
-This is because seeds are not a good source of vitamin D. Vitamin D is found in certain foods therefore hard to obtain from diet. (vitamin is is mostly in Fishes and fortified food) Additionally, some medical conditions can lead to vitamin D deficiency, such as liver or kidney disease.
+Birds that are fed a diet of mostly a vegetarian diet are also at a higher risk for vitamin D deficiency.
+This is because veggies, greens, and grains are not a good source of vitamin D. Vitamin D is found in certain foods like fishes and fortified food which are usually not recommended for parrot.
+Additionally, some medical conditions can lead to vitamin D deficiency, such as liver or kidney disease.

 Symptoms of Vitamin D Deficiency